Stuycs-K/project03-final-10-chena-link/README.md

 If the host decides to not start the game and bails out by disconnecting, the second client becomes the new host.

 ### Playing the Game
 At this point, both players should be in the Uno game.
 Both players should see their hand and the starting card.
-The white rectangle next to the starting card is the draw button.
+The white rectangle to the left of the starting card is the draw button.
 There are 2 options to disconnect from the game: either close out of the window with the "x" or click the red "Disconnect" button.

 Each turn, players can either play a valid card or draw from the pile.
 Drawing from the pile is always a valid move, which should hopefully make it easier to make someone win.
 You can see the other players' number of cards and their names around the board (this only shows up after the first move is played).